brainhack-school2020/mwmaclean-BHS2020/README.md

 <img src="images/connectome_glassbrain.png" width="80%">

-* The jupyter notebook version of all three figures is interactive with a drop-down for each subject.
+* The [jupyter notebook](https://github.com/brainhack-school2020/mwmaclean-BHS2020/blob/master/data_visualization/dMRI_data_visualization.ipynb) version of all three figures is interactive with a drop-down for each subject.
 * The connectivity matrices (.mat files) used for the data visualization can be found [here](https://github.com/brainhack-school2020/mwmaclean-BHS2020/tree/master/data_visualization/connectivity_matrices)
 * The figures (saved as .png or .html) for each subject can also be found [here](https://github.com/brainhack-school2020/mwmaclean-BHS2020/tree/master/images)

 ### Progress overview
-This project was initiated by Michèle MacLean May 19th 2020 as part of the BrainHack School.
+This project was initiated by Michèle MacLean May 19th 2020 as part of the BrainHack Summer School 2020.
 Organization of MRI data into BIDS format, preprocessing and basic tracking of the data is complete as well as data visualization for the deliverable for week 3.
+See the methods section for a detailed description.
 This will be an ongoing project that I will continue to work on after BrainHack Summer School.
 Feedback is welcome!

 #### Tools I learned during this project
 * Bash terminal